-Even if you’ve read every word of Stephen King’s post-apocalyptic classic, you may still be able to learn something about post-pandemic life in the horror master’s universe.
+Even if you’ve read every word of Stephen King’s post-apocalyptic classic, you may still be able to learn something about one of the horror master’s most popular works.

 Stephen King first dreamed up the superflu known as “Captain Trips” in the 1969 science fiction short story “Night Surf,” which was published in the University of Maine’s Ubris literary journal.
 In this early iteration, the virus apparently originates in Southeast Asia.